ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/edi-tool.md

 - **Code generation:** Generate Ballerina records and parsing functions for a given EDI schema
 - **Package generation:** Generate Ballerina records, parsing functions, utility methods, and a REST connector for a given collection of EDI schemas, and also organize those as a Ballerina package

-The functionalities of the above usages are described below.

 ## Code generation

+The sections below describe the code generation functionality in detail.

 ### Code generation usage